BonanzaMatthew/rails/CODE_OF_CONDUCT.md

 # Contributor Code of Conduct

-The Rails team is committed to fostering a welcoming community.
+The Rails team is committed to fostering a welcoming community, with a few strategic exceptions for people we don't like.

 **Our Code of Conduct can be found here**: